How to cure folliculitis on scalp with visible scalp infection

 Chronic or Recurring Folliculitis

 In the case where you suffer from recurring scalp folliculitis often, a review of your daily practices and hair-care products is required.
-The conditions mentioned above, such as applying too much oil, wearing sweaty hats, or using heavy conditioners, can cause skin problems.
+Applying too much oil, wearing sweaty hats, or using heavy conditioners can cause skin problems.
 It is important to maintain a routine of gentle cleansing and avoiding irritants to reduce the outbreak.

 Irritation-Based Folliculitis

 Dyeing hair, using harsh styling products, or pulling hair too tightly are all things that can cause irritation to the hair follicles.
-Just eliminating the product that causes the problem is often sufficient to see the improvement.
-Dermatologists may even prescribe cortisone cream for scalp folliculitis.
+Just eliminating the product that causes the problem is often sufficient to see improvement.
+Dermatologists may also prescribe cortisone cream for scalp folliculitis in some cases.

 Our Hair Transplant Results